What is a Trademark Allowance Rate?

 How many trademark registrations have I obtained for our clients?

-As of the date of this post, I have obtained 536 US trademark registrations and counting.
+As of the most recent update to this post, I have obtained 536 US trademark registrations and counting.

 To find registered trademarks I’ve handled, enter the following query in TESS at the USPTO: (vic and lin)[at] and `RN > “0”.
 To search for another attorney, replace “(vic and lin)” with the appropriate first and last names of the practitioner.
 If you end up with results from multiple attorneys, you may need to use quotes for the name instead of the “and” operator.